 All course providers issue final grade reports to both the student and the student's Mentor.
 This report should be used by the school to determine the credit and grade to be awarded on the student's local transcripts.
 Note that few online course providers are schools that grant diplomas, and therefore do not provide official transcripts.
 Through the DLD, even though those online course providers that do operate online school programs enroll students only in their online courses (and not in their district), students do receive a program transcript.

-Are there limits to the number of online courses a school can enroll students in?
+Are there limits to the number of online courses in which a school can enroll students?

 The DLD does not place limits on to the number of online courses a student can take.
 However, local district policy may include some limitations around online class enrollment.
 Best practices suggest students ease into the number of online courses they take; however, schools ultimately decide how many classes a student can take.